amoskim318/MiktcTITOk/README.md

 ⚠️ Disclaimer

 This tool is for educational purposes only.
-Please use responsibly and respect others’ privacy
+Please use responsibly and respect others’ privacy.